 What Exactly Is Cloud Biology?

 It isn’t a new field.
-It is something that has existed in the broader life sciences community for several years, and is centered around the convergence of cloud computing with biology.
+It has existed in the broader life sciences community for several years and is centered around the convergence of cloud computing with biology.
 Think about the cloud services offered by Amazon Web Services and what that really represents, both from an analytics perspective and a computational scale perspective.
 Combine that with tools like machine learning, artificial intelligence, and more, and you suddenly are able to take very, very large data sets and extract value from them that humans might not be able to see.
-Then you can take that information, those insights, and develop biological solutions or recommendations from them.
+Then you can take that information and insights and develop biological solutions or recommendations from them.

-Obviously, this transcends many, many industries, not just the life sciences, but agriculture is quickly becoming fertile ground for cloud biology.
+This transcends many industries, not just the life sciences, but agriculture is quickly becoming fertile ground for cloud biology.

 Cloud Biology in Agriculture

-The resulting products from all this, of what the computational engine is telling you to do, is in the crop.
+The resulting products from all this, of what the computational engine tells you to do, are in the crop.
 Sometimes that means higher productivity.
 Sometimes that means better nutritional profiles.
-Sometimes that means a different leaf architectures so that you can plant at a higher density in a field and get effectively more outputs for no additional inputs.
-Whatever it is, it is a result of cloud biology and analytics informing those decisions.
+Sometimes that means a different leaf architecture so that you can plant at a higher density in a field and get effectively more outputs for no additional inputs.
+Whatever it is, it results from cloud biology and analytics informing those decisions.

-On this week’s podcast we are featuring Matt Crisp, founder and CEO of Benson Hill Biosystems, an iSelect portfolio company that is pioneering the use of cloud biology for agriculture, leveraging technology to solve some of the world’s greatest agricultural challenges.
+On this podcast, we feature Matt Crisp, founder, and CEO of Benson Hill Biosystems.
+This iSelect portfolio company is pioneering cloud biology for agriculture, leveraging technology to solve some of the world’s greatest agricultural challenges.

 Click above to listen to the full episode.